Skip to main content

 Several BECs operate in states with online portals that permit them to submit and track applications on behalf of their clients.
 In New Mexico and Arizona, the Native American Disability Law Center creates accounts for their clients (including setting up an email address for those who don’t have one) in the state portals, which can be used to track LIHEAP, Supplemental Nutrition Assistance Program (SNAP), and Medicaid benefits applications.

-Aster Aging, Inc. in Arizona has eased the process of applying for LIHEAP thanks to a strong relationship with Mesa Community Action Network (CAN) / Turn A New Leaf, which administers the program in their local area.
+Staff at Aster Aging, Inc. in Mesa, Arizona have eased the LIHEAP application process thanks to a strong relationship with Mesa Community Action Network (CAN) / Turn A New Leaf, which administers the program in their local area.

-Aster completes the individual’s application, gathers the needed documentation, and then emails the information to Yvette, the case manager at Mesa CAN.
-Yvette typically gives Aster a status response to include award amount within hours of the application email; she also calls the applicant with the details and funding processes.
-In addition, Yvette assists Aster in answering questions and taking special cases as needed.
+Aster's outreach specialists complete their client's applications, gather the needed documentation, and then email the information to Yvette, Mesa CAN's case manager.
+Yvette typically responds with a status update—including any LIHEAP award amount—within hours of receiving an application email; she also calls the applicant with the details and to explain funding processes.
+In addition, Yvette assists her colleagues at Aster in answering questions and taking special cases as needed.
 Both Mesa CAN and Aster retain the application records, making the next annual application process very smooth.

 Get NCOA in Your Inbox